 (a) Measurements of the radiated emissions of a TV interface device shall be conducted with the output terminal(s) of the device terminated by a resistance equal to the rated output impedance.
-The emanations of a TV interface device incorporating an in47 CFR Ch.
-I (10-1-97 Edition)

-tentional radiator shall not exceed the limits in §15.109 or subpart C of this part, whichever is higher for each frequency.
-Where it is possible to determine which portion of the device is contributing a particular radio frequency emission, the emissions from the TV interface device portion shall comply with the emission limits in §15.109, and the emissions from the intentional radiator shall comply with subpart C of this part.
+The emanations of a TV interface device incorporating an intentional radiator shall not exceed the limits in §15.109 or subpart C of this part, whichever is higher for each frequency.
+Where it is possible to determine which portion of the device is contributing a particular radio frequency emission, the emissions from the TV interface device portion shall comply with the emission limits in \$15.109, and the emissions from the intentional radiator shall comply with subpart C of this part.